VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Experimental Evaluation

-We evaluated our model on the task of cable plugging.
+We first evaluated our model on the task of cable plugging.
 In this task, the robot has to navigate to a USB cable, unplug it from its holder, and plug it into the last port of a USB hub.
 We collected 100 demonstrations, with an average length of 208 time steps (approximately 21 seconds).
 Because we are most interested in the visuo-tactile task of inserting the USB cable, not the vision-only task of localizing the plug and cord, we fixed the start positions of the cord holder and USB plug.
+To increase the task's difficulty, we added random noise with a standard deviation of 2.5mm to the agent's actions during inference.

+Once we had collected the data, we pretrained the visual and tactile encoders, using an 80/20 train/test split.
+Before using these encoders in the downstream imitation learning frameworks, we evaluated how their latent spaces changed during pretraining using a t-SNE plot (shown in Fig. \ref{fig:tsne_plot}).
+We observed that pretraining successfully aligned the latent spaces, with the visual and tactile observations' embeddings overlapping after pretraining.
+Additionally, the pretrained embeddings are aligned by timestep and bisect themselves into two clusters, based on whether the cable was grasped.

-To increase the task's difficulty, we added random noise to the agent's actions during inference, sampled from $\mathcal{N}(0, 2.5)$mm.
-We then trained the agents on 80 demonstrations and reserved 20 for validation during the training process.
-We let the agents run until they successfully plugged in the cable, reached an un-recoverable state (ie. dropped the USB cable), or exceeded 300 time steps.
+We then trained the agents on 80 demonstrations, reserving 20 for validation during the training process.
+Durring evaluation, we let the agents run until they successfully plugged in the cable, reached an un-recoverable state (ie. dropped the USB cable), or exceeded 300 time steps.
 All of our experiments were run 20 times.
-Due to wear on the original pad, a different gel pad was used during train and testing.
+Due to wear on the original pad, a different gel pad was used during training and testing.

-We ran 4 experiments per agent, comparing combined tactile and visual observations with only visual observations, evaluating both configurations with pretraining and without pretraining.
-Additionally, we tested with only tactile observations (both with and without pretraining).
+We ran 4 experiments for each imitation learning (IL) method, examining the impact of visuo-tactile pretraining on vision-only policies (IL agent with only visual observations) and visuo-tactile policies (IL agent with both tactile and visual observations).
 Our results can be seen in Figure \ref{fig:fixed_results}.